canallc/add-watermark-to-pdf/README.md

 4. Right Clicking on PDF to embed watermark.png
 5. README.md

 The "Add Watermark...workflow" is the Automator file.
-Double clicking it should open this file in the Automator app.
+Right-click on it and choose "Open with Automator".
+Refer to the "Screenshot.png" for which options to edit.
+After editing it, double-click the file to install it.

 The DRAFT.png is the watermark that will be added to each PDF page.